Code-Institute-Submissions/Kirst8-Sublime-sounds_AprResub/README.md

 Google maps was a never ending of  trying to create cluster markers  but every time i did my code was involved and could not view my map at all and I used devops to help resolve these issue but options can go on for so , I had to enable my api in order for it to be viewed on my html page.

 Modal pop-up was not working I used slack-workflow to help and the problem was the path to my jquery and my script form bootstrap was not placed correclty.

+###Deployment
+This site is hosted using GitHub pages, deployed directly from the master branch, the live version can be found here.

+The deployed version of the site is the most current version in the repository.
+To deploy this page to GitHub Pages from its GitHub repository the following steps have to be made:

+1.From the menu items near the top of the page, select Settings 2.Scroll down to the GitHub Pages section
+3.Under Source click the drop-down menu labelled None and select Master Branch.
+4.On selecting Master Branch the page will be automatically refreshed and the website is now deployed.
+5.Scroll back down to the GitHub Pages section in Settings to retrieve the link to the deployed website.
+It may take a short time to go live, but typically less than 60 seconds.

 #### Technologies Used
 This website has been built using the following core technologies: